snowch/vast-docker-compose-examples/hive3x/README.md

 > [!WARNING]
 > This image is currently broken.
 When starting up for the first time, you need to comment out the following:
 > `      - ./pg_hba.conf:/var/lib/postgresql/data/pgdata/pg_hba.conf`
+> Then start the image, stop it uncomment the above live and restart it.

 ## Prerequisites